The MSc Programme and the PhD

 - One reason is to hide it, or make it inaccessible for unauthorised users.
 Such

-the basis of security of passwords and PIN numbers, which have become very
+form the basis of security of passwords and PIN numbers, which have become

-of space needed to store it.
-An example of such codes would be the 'zip' codes used
+amount of space needed to store it.
+An example of such codes would be the 'zip'

-to compress files on computer hard-disks.
-This compressing is also considered
+codes used to compress files on computer hard-disks.
+This compressing is also

-essential for the effective transmission of video signals.
-All this comes under the
+considered essential for the effective transmission of video signals.
+All this

 - A third reason is to increase safety and accuracy in the storage or transfer of